389ds/389ds.github.io/docs/389ds/design/entry-state-resolution.md

     dn: cn=x
     description: aaa
     description: bbb
-    If you do on master1 at time t1:
+    If you do on supplier1 at time t1:
     add: description
     description: ccc
-    and on master 2 at time t2>t1
+    and on supplier 2 at time t2>t1
     delete: description
     description: aaa
     description: bbb